Inventory Turns as Decisive Competitive Edge

 Intersection of TOC, AI, IT and Flow to Improve Risk Management

-Presentation Summary Current CCPM planning and scheduling risk management metrics are not fully leveraging the capabilities of newly available technologies.
+Current CCPM planning and scheduling risk management metrics are not fully leveraging the capabilities of newly available technologies.
 To remain relevant, the Theory of Constraints must adapt to incorporate these advancements.

 This session will offer a deeper understanding of the limitations of existing CCPM risk management metrics and explore why updating them is critical in today’s evolving technological landscape.

-Speaker Bio Daniel Walsh is a sought-after lecturer, coach, strategic thinker and is a trusted advisor to many senior corporate executives, is currently a member of numerous corporate boards.
+Daniel Walsh is a sought-after lecturer, coach, strategic thinker and is a trusted advisor to many senior corporate executives, is currently a member of numerous corporate boards.
 In addition, he is co-founder of Exepron©, an advanced EPPM SaaS solution based on Critical Chain methodology.
 His current efforts are focusing on developing synchronous enterprise value chain solutions in multiple industry sectors.
 His research and development are centered on identifying the need to identify and leverage the strategic constraints of the enterprise, which is the key to increasing throughput.
 This culminated in the development of the Integrated Enterprise Scheduling®, (IES®) solution engine.
 Initial empirical results from deploying the IES® in a dozen large companies over a five-year period have been very promising.
 Many executives and thought leaders are convinced this may very well be the unified scheduling solution required for maximizing the profit of an enterprise-wide value chain.
 The IES approach was chronicled when he co-authored The TOC Handbook, the seminal Theory of Constraints reference textbook.

 Daniel Walsh